 For anyone unsatisfied with the bumps, nicks, and rips of traditional hair removal methods like shaving and waxing, the offer of a permanent solution can be too hard to pass up.
 As it is, women are estimated to spend over $10,000 and 58.4 days on hair removal over the course of their life on average– so why not spend all of that time and money on a more permanent solution?

 That’s the question that has led so many women to the posh spas and clinics where laser, IPL, and electrolysis are administered.

 Perhaps the most recognizable of the three, laser hair removal has become somewhat of a poster child for the permanent hair removal industry.
-Although many have heard of it by name, few are familiar with the more specific details that distinguish laser from the other heat and laser options.
+Although many have heard of it, few know the differences between laser and other heat-based options.

 Laser hair removal works by directing a high-powered, concentrated beam of light at a hair follicle.
 The light is absorbed into the pigment of the hair from shaft to root until it overwhelms and damages the follicle, rendering it unable to continue growing.
 The beams of light are sent out repeatedly by the machine in lightning quick pulses until the entire area has been treated.

 The frequency of the laser is adjusted based on how dark or fair the subject’s hair color is, with dark hair being the best candidate for the treatment since black and brown pigment absorbs the most light, and therefore the most heat.
 While more heat means a more effective blow to the follicle, it also means a stronger burn or stinging sensation for the customer.

 Because of its ability to narrow in on those frustratingly dark hairs, the surrounding skin is spared if it’s decidedly fairer.
 That means good news for our pale, brunette friends, who are likely to see less side effects like redness and skin damage.